wabicai/hardware-sdk-docs/references/hardware-sdk/api-reference/device-api/checktransportrelease.md

 # checkTransportRelease

+> **DEPRECATED**: Common Connect handles WebUSB and native transports directly.
+This helper is only relevant for legacy desktop setups that relied on the OneKey Bridge background service.

-## Check OneKey bridge release
+## Legacy transport release info

-Check the version update status of the hardware connection tool `Bridge`.
+Check the version update status of the legacy hardware connection tool.

 ```typescript
 const response = await HardwareSDK.checkTransportRelease();